AD | review

 Before we even arrived we were very impressed with the level of information we were given.
 The email confirming our stay included everything we needed.
 Not only was there the usual booking confirmation details but it was also packed with relevant information from arrival details, instructions on how to get there as well as handy tips for our weekend.

 I won’t lie, the journey was a bit of a nightmare.
 Now this will of course depend on where you are based, but for us it was around 5 hours to get there.
 It was also a pretty dull journey as everything from Leeds all the way up to Newcastle seemed rather monotomous.
-From there though, everything became pretty beautiful as the flat and repetitive landscape gave way to some pretty stunning sights.
-Then – at the end of our epic trek – we were rewarded with a rather beautiful setting which we were lucky enough to be spending the weekend.
+From there though, everything became beautiful as the flat and repetitive landscape gave way to some pretty stunning sights.
+Then – at the end of our epic trek – we were rewarded with the beautiful setting which we were lucky enough to be spending the weekend.

 Set in open countryside near the coast, the Outchester cottages are made up of 8 units which house between 2 and 6 people.
 With path links leading to Ross Beach you can from there enjoy three miles of golden sands with views of Holy Island, the Farne Islands and Bamburgh Castle.

 You could be anywhere though, as the cottages fell like a lush oasis in the middle of acres of working farmland.
-There is a real sense of peace about the Outchester cottages with has a lot to do with its stunning setting.
+There is a real sense of peace about the Outchester cottages which has a lot to do with its stunning setting.

 A LITTLE LOOK INSIDE